Work Visas (Sponsored)

 Relevant transitional arrangements have also been made for those 457 applications that have not yet been decided.

-Meanwhile, certain 457 visa holders will continue to enjoy the benefits of having the pathway to permanent residency under the Employer Nomination Scheme (186 or 187 visas) under the old laws.
+Meanwhile, certain 457 visa holders will continue to enjoy the benefits of having the pathway to permanent residency under the Employer Nomination Scheme Subclass 186 or RSMS Subclass 187 visas under the old laws.